DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 To extract certain types of information from a dataset

 To examine patterns in a text or corpus

+To target more in-depth analysis

+Datasets can be _structured_ or _unstructured_:

+-Structured data contains an observable organisational pattern (e.g. could be stored in a spreadsheet or database: multiple choice survey results, library metadata, census data)

+-Unstructured data does not (digitised novels by Jane Austen, transcribed interviews, open-ended survey results)

 ## **Some common text analysis methods:**